IN THE BEGINNING

 The process of divorce is torturous and I am not sure there are words that exist to describe the pain and heartbreak involved.
 There were moments it seemed as though I could literally feel parts of myself dying and I had no idea how I was ever going to make it out alive.
 I would cry myself to sleep, cry when I woke up, and be startled awake from dreams that left me confused and afraid.
 The loss was so profound, it seemed to leave a gaping hole in my heart that would take years for me to fill.

-As I continued to journey down this road of healing, my long held passion for health and fitness grew.
-I began to realize that everything I had ever done in the past had in fact been preparing me for this exact moment.
+As I continued to journey down this road of healing, I began to realize that everything I had ever done in the past had in fact been preparing me for this exact moment.
 I felt a fire inside me ignite and suddenly I was on my way to the place my heart was directing me to go.
-Beginning with a childhood rooted in sports and dance, I found my way to yoga and received my certification to teach.
-I spent years practicing yoga, lifting weights, and dabbling in an interest in fitness.
-I decided to pursue a personal training certificate and became certified through NASM.
-With a Masters in Clinical Social Work and a Life Coaching Certification, it was now time to add another piece, a certification in Integrative Health Coaching.
-Bringing it all together has truly allowed me to create the life of my dreams!
+I began to focus on my purpose, to infuse the world with love, and set out on a quest to learn tools and skills that would allow me to be an effective teacher to others.

 I can honestly say that I have been where my clients are and quite honestly, I continue to be a work in progress.
 I know that every part of my story has been in service of helping me step in to living my life purpose.
 Having lived through and overcome these painful experiences, I have been given a unique gift that allows me to assist others in overcoming their obstacles.
 There is so much I have learned and continue to learn and so much for me to share with others.
 Nothing makes me happier than being of service to those around me and watching them transform and create the life they desire.